 Regular readers (and followers of my various social media accounts) know that I am an uber-fan.
 I run their Facebook page, the only official merch shop (t-shirts, mugs and more), updated their website, published 1 Out of 10 Therapists: The Poetry of Romanovsky & Phillips Lyrics and offer Wimp– as a kernel of an idea for a musical.

 Who would I like to see?
-Well, I don’t really listen to many ‘underground’ artists, so don’t have many names to drop.
-But I have no doubt there are plenty of great singers who could do R&P’s catalogue justice.
+Well, I don’t really listen to many new ‘underground’ artists, but I’ve no doubt there are plenty of great singers who could do R&P’s catalogue justice.
 Feel free to pass this idea along.

-Margaret Cho- Don’t Use Your Penis For A Brain;
+@ Margaret Cho- Don’t Use Your Penis For A Brain (Song Lyrics) (Short Clip)